tari-project/tari/base_layer/wallet/README.md

-# MinoTari Wallet
+# Minotari Wallet

-Foreign Function interface for the MinoTari Android and MinoTari iOS Wallets.
+Foreign Function interface for the Minotari Android and Minotari iOS Wallets.

 This crate is part of the [Tari Cryptocurrency](https://tari.com) project.